-In this Calendar guide, we help you learn how to get the most out of ScheduleOnce, a popular time management tool.
+In this Calendar guide, we help you learn how to get the most out of ScheduleOnce, a popular time management tool to use in your business during 2020 and beyond.
 The comprehensive guide on ScheduleOnce covers everything you need to know about this tool.

 The guide starts with a section on how to set up your Schedule Once account, including what the settings do and what you need to enter to start using this time management solution.
 The next few sections provide an in-depth look at event types, booking pages, and master pages.